Last Updated on June 27, 2025 by Julian Espinosa

 Emergency Numbers and Locations

-Know the emergency numbers in Cuba.
-The general emergency number is 106.
-Always have information about the nearest hospital readily available, just in case.
-Keep your embassy’s contact information handy as well.
+Know Cuba’s emergency numbers: the general emergency number is 106.
+Keep information about the nearest hospital readily available and maintain your embassy’s contact information.

 Communication